snowaner-ustc/snowaner-ustc.github.io/index.md

 We study LLM's mechanistic interpretability and agents.

 We are excited to expand our team and are currently seeking Research Interns to join us on our journey.
-For more details and to apply, please visit [https://careers.aliyun.com/campus/position-detail?lang=zh&positionId=9900008505].
+For more details and to apply, please visit [Learn More](https://careers.aliyun.com/campus/position-detail?lang=zh&positionId=9900008505).

 # Selected Blogs